flatcar/coreos-cloudinit/Documentation/cloud-config-oem.md

 ---

-**NOTE**: This project overlaps in purpose with [Ignition][ignition] which is where most active development is taking place.
+**NOTE**: cloud-init overlaps in purpose with [Ignition][ignition] which is where most active development is taking place.
 However, the Flatcar Container Linux team also continues to support and maintain this project to maintain compatibility with cloudinit based environments.

 [ignition]: https://docs.flatcar-linux.org/ignition/what-is-ignition/#what-is-ignition
 [provisioning]: https://docs.flatcar-linux.org/os/provisioning/

 ---

 The `coreos.oem.*` parameters follow the [os-release spec][os-release], but have been repurposed as a way for coreos-cloudinit to know about the OEM partition on this machine.
-Customizing this section is only needed when generating a new OEM of CoreOS from the SDK.
+Customizing this section is only needed when generating a new OEM of Flatcar Container Linux from the SDK.
 The fields include:

 - **id**: Lowercase string identifying the OEM
 - **name**: Human-friendly string representing the OEM